 His recent projects include The Bridge Between Breaths (with Hafsah Bashir for formidAbility), Grey Matters (with Headway Cardiff and South East Wales for Mid Wales Opera) and Grinding (with South Wales Gay Men's Chorus for Ty Cerdd).

-He has been critically described as a 'genuine composer of talent' (Classical source 2009) who 'has plenty of impact' (Music Web International 2018) and 'portrays very effectively a dialogue between lyricism and menace' (Wales Arts Review 018).
+He has been critically described as a 'genuine composer of talent' (Classical source 2009) who 'portrays very effectively a dialogue between lyricism and menace' (Wales Arts Review 2018).

-His work has reached audiences in more than ten countries and, in 2018, was the subject of a 'spot-light' retrospective concert at Chapter Arts Centre, Cardiff.
-In 2020 Hors D'oeuvres, an all Churchill portrait disk containing 12 of Gareth's instrumental solos was released digitally on the Ty Cerdd record label.
+His work has reached live audiences in more than ten countries and, in 2018, was the subject of a 'spot-light' retrospective concert at Chapter Arts Centre, Cardiff.
+In 2020 a digital portrait disk of his instrumental solos, Hors D'oeuvres, was released on the Ty Cerdd record label.